Keywords; what are phytosterols, beta sitosterol, functional foods.

 Whole wheat incidently is listed amongst those foods containing the greatest amount of phytosterol.
 Baking your own low GI bread is a cinch if you have a bread maker.

 So, hummus made with chickpeas, olive oil and sesame paste, fresh whole wheat bread and avocado, salads... more than enough phytosterols to earn the butter on your bread.
+In any case, scientists have now agreed that butter is back.

 HUMMUS AND HUMUS!